-According to the World Wide Web Consortium, or W3C (more about the W3C below), web accessibility, or website accessibility, is a practice of removing barriers so people with disabilities can “perceive, understand, navigate, and interact with the web”.
-When websites are designed and developed with accessibility in mind, all visitors have equal access to, and can engage with, a site.
+According to the World Wide Web Consortium (W3C), website accessibility is the practice of removing barriers so people with disabilities can “perceive, understand, navigate, and interact with the web”.
+When websites are designed and developed with accessibility in mind, all visitors have equal access to site content.

 Why Does Website Accessibility Matter?

 The web accessibility compliance landscape grows more regulated over time, which results in many companies finding themselves needing a major digital overhaul.
 Changes to web accessibility laws and guidelines stem from advancements in technology and our shifting consumer behavior – from in-person interaction to a digital-first world.

 Approximately 1 billion people, or 40 percent of global Internet users, have purchased products or goods online.
 Yet because the vast majority of websites are not accessible, people with disabilities are often blocked from these digital interactions.
 If a website is not coded according to specific technical guidelines, a user with a disability may have a frustrating interaction, or find themselves unable to interact entirely.

 How is the World Making the Web Accessible?

 The World Wide Web Consortium, W3C, is a major player in the global effort to make the web accessible.
 The W3C is made up of staff, volunteers, and member organizations from all over the world who collaborate to develop standards and protocols for the web.

 One of the W3C’s areas of focus is accessibility.
 This international community recognizes that if the Internet is to continue to grow and flourish, it is critically important that it be accessible to all.
 Thus, the W3C Web Accessibility Initiative (WAI) specifically works on guidelines and other materials to support web accessibility.
 The WAI links disability, government, and business groups with an interest in accessibility together.